-Paul Kapsos is Director, Emerging Markets in the Public Equities department of the Ontario Teachers’ Pension Plan Board.
-He manages a team responsible for research and stock selection in listed equity securities across a range of developing economies in Asia, Latin America and Africa, as well as contributing to the overall emerging markets strategy of the department and the fund.
+Paul Kapsos was Director, Emerging Markets in the Public Equities department of the Ontario Teachers’ Pension Plan Board.
+He managed a team responsible for research and stock selection in listed equity securities across a range of developing economies in Asia, Latin America and Africa, and he contributed to the overall emerging markets strategy of the department and the fund.
 Paul started his investment career with Teachers’ in 1999, and left to work in research and portfolio management positions with TD Asset Management, AMI Partners and CPPIB before returning to this role in 2010.
-He has a BA (Cinema Studies) and an MBA (Valedictorian, Class of 1999) from the University of Toronto as well as an MA (Film Studies) from the University of Wisconsin-Madison, and is a CFA charterholder.
+He has a BA (Cinema Studies) and an MBA (Valedictorian, Class of 1999) from the University of Toronto as well as an MA (Film Studies) from the University of Wisconsin-Madison.

 In a few words, please outline your career path.

 I started down the academic track – I went to the University of Wisconsin-Madison to continue my Cinema Studies education, thinking I would be a film professor.
 After doing the MA, I had a long think and decided to shift – to what I wasn’t sure.
 After a couple of years of travelling and odd jobs I went all the way across the street from Innis to do my MBA at Rotman.
 I really enjoyed the finance aspect.
-I have been in the investment business since then, with several different organizations.
+I was then in the investment business, with several different organizations, until my retirement.

-What does your role as Director, Emerging Markets in the Public Equities department of the Ontario Teachers’ Pension Plan Board entail?
+What did your role as Director, Emerging Markets in the Public Equities department of the Ontario Teachers’ Pension Plan Board entail?

-I run a portfolio of listed shares for Teachers’ – public companies listed on stock exchanges in a number of emerging markets.
+I ran a portfolio of listed shares for Teachers’ – public companies listed on stock exchanges in a number of emerging markets.
 Overall Teachers’ has over $10 billion invested in emerging countries’ stocks and bonds.
-I have a couple of people on my team and together we try to invest in well-run firms that will give us a good return over the long term.
-I have been to 20 countries and around the world in both directions in the last 4 years looking for new investments.
+I had a couple of people on my team and together we tried to invest in well-run firms that would give us a good return over the long term.
+I had been to 20 countries and around the world in both directions in a four-year period looking for new investments.

 What is an emerging market?
 Why can they be more advantageous to invest in than developed markets?